timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 111-WEATHER RESEARCH AND FORECASTING INNOVATION/SUBCHAPTER II-WEATHER SATELLITE AND DATA INNOVATION.md

   * #### (B) Permissible uses
     * A transaction agreement under paragraph (1) may be used—

-      * (i) for the construction, use, operation, or procurement of new, improved, innovative, or value-adding satellites, instrumentation, ground stations, and data;
+      * (i) for the construction, use, operation, or procurement of new, improved, innovative, or value-adding systems, including satellites, instrumentation, ground stations, data, and data processing;

       * (ii) to make determinations on how to best use existing or planned data, systems, and assets of the National Oceanic and Atmospheric Administration; and

       * (iii) only when the objectives of the National Oceanic and Atmospheric Administration cannot be met using a cooperative research and development agreement, grants procurement contract, or cooperative agreement.

 * #### (3) Termination of effectiveness
-  * The authority provided in this subsection terminates effective September 30, 2023.
+  * The authority provided in this subsection terminates effective September 30, 2030.

 #### (e) Transparency
 * Not later than 60 days after the date that a transaction agreement is made under subsection (d), the Under Secretary shall make publicly available, in a searchable format, on the website of the National Oceanic and Atmospheric Administration all uses of the authority under subsection (d), including an estimate of committed National Oceanic and Atmospheric Administration resources and the expected benefits to National Oceanic and Atmospheric Administration objectives for the transaction agreement, with appropriate redactions for proprietary, sensitive, or classified information.